cryptellation/conductor/docs/conductor_feature_plan.md

 ---

 ## Current Focus
-- 1.6.2 Use the GitHub adapter to get files (e.g., go.mod) and detect the current version of dependencies used in each service or library.
-(Status: to do)
 - 1.7.1 Detect inconsistencies between the last version of a dependency and the version used in libraries/services on all repositories, based on the dependency graph and version detection.
 (Status: to do)
 - 2.1.1 Integrate with GitHub (and/or other platforms) for API access.
 (Status: )
 - 2.1.2 Handle authentication and permissions.
 (Status: )